zeroarst/dependency-updates-commenter/README.md

 This gradle plugin helps developers, who organise dependencies with Kotlin files in a central place such as `buildSrc` or `includeBuild`, to check if new updates are available and add them to comments along with the dependencies therefore they can easily upgrade without needing to search it in repositories.
 Simply just update your version by looking at the updates in comments.
-The goal is to keep whatever you've in your Kotlin files such as property declarations, formatting and comments, but just adding extra comments of updates.
+The goal is to keep whatever you have in your Kotlin files such as property declarations, formatting and comments, but just adding extra comments of updates.

 Furthermore, if you are using Android Studio and you have `Newer Library Versions Available` turned on, in your gradle